FFFF0h/RunPSScript/README.md

 RunPSScript
 ===========

-Runs a Powershell script or command using any version of PowerShell engine, scheduled at regular intervals, with elevated privileges and/or under any account.
+Runs a PowerShell script or command using any version of PowerShell engine, scheduled at regular intervals, with elevated privileges and/or under any account.

 About
 -----